suyinwb/stock-analysis/README.md

 **2017:** 20.3 times faster

-We've decided to include other efficiencies in the code by:
+We've decided to include other efficiencies in the code by:-

-Changing the initial code base from
+* Changing the initial code base from
 ```
     'Initialize array of all tickers
     Dim tickers(12) As String